-- \ What indexes should we create?
+- What indexes should we create?

 - Which relations should have indexes?
 What field(s) should be the search key?
 Should we build several indexes?

-- \ For each index, what kind of an index should it be?
+- ❖ For each index, what type of an index should be used?

 - Clustered?

 - Hash?

 - Tree?

 Choice of Indexes (Contd.)